How to Find Performance Counters with PowerShell

 How to Find Performance Counters with PowerShell for Windows

-You can use PowerShell to gather and monitor Windows Performance Metrics, too.
+You can also use PowerShell to gather and monitor Windows Performance Metrics.
 PowerShell can be a more helpful way of gathering Windows performance metrics than the GUI snap-in because that performance data can be piped into other applications or databases.
-That means you can create your own custom scripts to monitor a system’s performance as you need.
+That means you can create custom scripts to monitor a system’s performance.

 Using PowerShell to monitor performance metrics is a little more complicated than using the Performance Monitor GUI.
-Before you can monitor system performance, you need to find the performance counters first.
-These performance counters tell PowerShell which metrics to monitor.
+Before you can monitor system performance, you need to find the performance counters, which tell PowerShell which metrics to monitor.

-We will be using the Get-Counter commandlet in PowerShell for the rest of these steps.
-The Get-Counter commandlet tells PowerShell what metrics to grab from which hardware components.
+For the rest of these steps, we will use the Get-Counter command in PowerShell.
+The Get-Counter command tells PowerShell which metrics to grab from which hardware components.

-To find the various performance counters that can be used with the Get-Counter commandlet, use the ‘-ListSet *’ parameter.
+Use the ‘-ListSet*’ parameter to find the various performance counters that can be used with the Get-Counter commandlet.
 This will return a long list of all the performance counters available in Windows that PowerShell can use.

-Using that parameter with Get-Counter is going to return a lot of information, though.
+Using that parameter with Get-Counter will return a lot of information, though.
 You can use filters in PowerShell if you are looking for specific counters.
 For example, if you only want performance counters related to networking, you could use the command below:

 Get-Counter -ListSet * | Where-Object -FilterScript { $PSItem.countersetname -match ‘network’}